 Sharing Our Science

-Carnegie has a long history of efforts to advance STEM literacy, through Institution-wide outreach and educational programs, as well as more targeted initiatives in the communities where our campuses are located and regular participation in science fairs and festivals whenever possible.
+Carnegie Science has a long history of efforts to advance STEM literacy, through organization-wide outreach and educational programs, as well as more targeted initiatives in the communities where our campuses are located and regular participation in science fairs and festivals whenever possible.

 Carnegie Academy for Science Education